 Colleges of all types - public, private, for-profit and not-for-profit - are available in the state of Louisiana.
 This article takes a detailed look at just the traditional public and not-for-profit private schools that offer a range of study options.
-Those colleges are compared so that the top three can be ranked on the basis of four separate categories:
+The data presented in this article is based on the National Center for Educational Statistics (NCES).

 Lowest Net Price

 The average net price for a college or university is determined by subtracting the amount of government or institutional financial aid a student receives from the total cost of attendance.
-The figures for these three Louisiana schools are based on data from the National Center for Education Statistics (NCES) for the 2010-2011 academic year.
-Generally, the net price for Louisiana schools varies from about $4,000 a year to almost $31,000 a year.
-All three of the schools below are community colleges, which frequently give students the most affordable options for a postsecondary education.
+The figures for these Louisiana schools are based on data from the NCES for the 2014-2015 academic year, for full-time undergraduate students.
+A majority of the schools below are community colleges, which frequently give students the most affordable options for a postsecondary education.

 Highest Graduation Rate

 The overall graduation rate for a school includes the number of students who completed their studies in 150% of 'normal time' (for example, six years would be the 'normal time' for a bachelor's program).
 Based on NCES figures for full-time undergraduate students, the following traditional 4-year Louisiana schools had minimum graduation rates in 2009 and 2012.

 - Tulane University of Louisiana (83% graduation rate)

 - Central Louisiana Technical Community College (72% graduation rate)